Thiagofr4nc4/Loja-virtual/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'loja-virtual.' is invalid and this project uses 'loja_virtual' instead.
+* The original package name 'loja-virtual.' is invalid and this project uses 'Loja_Virtual' instead.

 # Getting Started